disaster-drone/automation/README.md

 * Photogrammetry Script: The photogrammetry script turns the images taken from the drone into a 3D model by using Reality Capture.
 It is a .bat file which opens reality capture, aligns images, calculates a model, simplifies the model, calculates the texture, and exports the camera location, the .fbx model, and textures for the .fbx.
 * Unreal Import Script: The Unreal Engine Automation script utilizes the [Unreal Engine Python API](https://docs.unrealengine.com/4.27/en-US/PythonAPI/) and automates importing the images, 3D object and textures, and csv files for image GPS data.
 Additionally, it also creates a static mesh from the imported objects and creates a datatable using the pre-loaded struct for camera grab feature to work within the VR environment.
 It outputs a Unreal VR Project ready to be exported.
 * Unreal Package Script: The Unreal Package Script is a batch file that exports the previously created Unreal Project to an executable.
 Currently, the script packages a Windows executable only.
+* RPI->Google Cloud Script: The Python Script uploads the images from raspberry pi onboard the drone to Google Cloud and starts the Photogrammetry process.

 ## Installation
 **Prequisites**